 The final step of learning how to shingle a roof is to cover up the roof's ridge.
 If you choose not to overlap the shingles at the ridge, you can also place caps horizontally along the ridge to provide protection.

 They are typically installed from one side to another, and the hips are installed vertically.
 Install them with the first ridge cap facing the opposite direction of the prevailing wind.

-When installing ridge caps, you will need longer nails, as they have to penetrate both the caps and the last shingles.
-You may seal the exposed nails with a roofing cement to provide a watertight seal.
+You will need longer nails when installing ridge caps, as they have to penetrate both the caps and the last shingles.
+To provide a watertight seal, you may seal the exposed nails with roofing cement.

 The hip caps are installed from the bottom up to the ridge and are sloped ridges.
 Install the caps from both ends and connect them to a hip roof at the middle meeting point.

 Asphalt roof shingles are made out of long-chain hydrocarbons.
 With time, the loss of oil makes the shingle fibers shrink.

 This exposes the nail heads used to hold them in place during installation.
 Once exposed, water can seep into the house and cause damage.

 If you can see the nail heads on your shingled roof, it's probably time to re-shingle it.

 Using a shingle shovel, you can easily remove any existing shingles with one quick gesture.

 The shovel has teeth that grab the shingle, and when the handle is pushed, it raises the other end.
 This is easier than prying the nails with a hammer and speeding up the process.